openethereum/openethereum.github.io/Configuring-Parity-Ethereum.md

     --tx-queue-per-sender=[LIMIT]
         Maximum number of transactions per sender in the queue.
         By default it's 1% of the entire queue, but not less than 16.

-    --tx-queue-gas=[LIMIT]
-        Maximum amount of total gas for external transactions in the queue.
-LIMIT can be either an amount of gas or 'auto' or 'off'. 'auto' sets the limit to be 20x the current block gas limit. (default: off)

     --tx-queue-strategy=[S]
         Prioritization strategy used to order transactions in the queue.
 S may be: gas_price - Prioritize txs with high gas price (default: gas_price)

     --stratum-interface=[IP]
         Interface address for Stratum server. (default: local)